canyon289/canyon289.github.io/dev/content/pages/About.md

 My name is Ravin Kumar.
 I specialize in using data and statistics to influence organizations, currently at sweetgreen and previously at SpaceX and other organizations.
-My opnions are my own and not of any organization.
+My opinions are my own and not of any organization.

 # Open source work
 I'm a big advocate of open source.
-Open source makes knowledge accessible to anyone, not just those who can pay for expensive license fees or college education.
-Open Source is also free speech, allowing folks to share idea across the world.
+Open source allows anyone access to knowledge, not just those who can pay for expensive license fees or college educations.
+Open Source is also free speech, allowing folks to share ideas across the world.
 If you've been curious about open source feel free to reach out, I'm happy to chat about it.

 # My history